Grigol Liluashvili

-Grigol Liluashvili (გრიგოლ ლილუაშვილი, born 1 September 1977) is a Georgian politician and civil servant, who is currently serving as the Chief of the State Security Service.
+Grigol Liluashvili (გრიგოლ ლილუაშვილი, born 1 September 1977) is a Georgian politician and civil servant.
+He was the Chief of the State Security Service from 2019 to 2025 and was a Member of Parliament from 2016 to 2017.

 Career

 Liluashvili entered politics from the business sector as an associate of former Prime Minister and billionaire businessman Bidzina Ivanishvili.
 In 2016 he was elected as a member of parliament from the Georgian Dream party, however he was quickly transferred to a senior position in the State Security Service.
 After the appointment of Vakhtang Gomelauri as the Minister of Internal Affairs, Liluashvili was named the Head of the Security Service.

+On 17 October 2025, Liluashvili's residence was raided by police as part of an investigation into an alleged plot to overthrow the government.